 - a.
-Procedural irregularity that affected the outcome of - b.
-New evidence that was not reasonably available at the time the determination regarding responsibility was made has come to light that could affect the outcome of the matter: - The Title IX Coordinator, investigator(s), or decisionmaker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the individual parties in particular, and that bias affected the outcome of the matter; and/or, - The sanction(s) imposed was/were not appropriate for the violation(s).
+Procedural irregularity that affected the outcome of the matter: - b.
+New evidence that was not reasonably available at the time the determination regarding responsibility was made has come to light that could affect the outcome of the matter; - The Title IX Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the individual parties in particular, and that bias affected the outcome of the matter; and/ - d.
+The sanction(s) imposed was/were not appropriate for the violation(s).